JetBrains/teamcity-documentation/topics/typed-parameters.md

 <td>

-True/false option represented by a checkbox
+A true/false option represented by a checkbox.

 </td></tr><tr>